hotnuma/docpages/fileman/00-fileman.md

 * Description

-    A GObject used to execute actions from particular widgets.
-Window, and TreeView have a ThunarLauncher.
+    A GObject used to execute actions from particular widgets. `Window`, and `TreeView` have a `ThunarLauncher`.

 #### AppMenu